LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/README.md

 Now you have to install Helm, a package manager for K8s.
 It helps to deploy software on K8s.
 > You can follow this [installation guide](https://helm.sh/docs/intro/install/).

 Then, you have to configure kubectl to talk to the right cluster.
-Helm, infact, will refer to the current kubectl context.
+Helm, infact, will refer to the current kubectl context settings.

+**Note:**
-**Note:** If you installed minikube and you have only that cluster, kubectl is already configured.
+If you installed minikube and you have only that cluster, kubectl is already configured.
-Otherwise, if you have more than one K8s cluster, you should configure kubectl to talk to the right cluster.
+Otherwise, if you have more than one K8s cluster installed, you should configure kubectl to talk to the right cluster:
 > If you haven't already, follow step 4, 5, 6, 7 of [Configure your laptop to act as an external cluster workstation](https://github.com/LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/blob/master/SETUP_K8s_CLUSTER.md#optional-configure-your-laptop-to-act-as-an-external-cluster-workstation)

 <br>